Despite McConnell's rebuke, McCarthy defends Jan. 6 tape release to Fox News

 Carlson and his team had exclusive access to the security tape surrounding the attack thanks to McCarthy, drawing concerns the host would use it to spread a new wave of disinformation.

-McCarthy said on Tuesday evening that he didn't watch Carlson's show the night before, where Carlson said that Jan.
-6 was "mostly peaceful chaos" and that "the footage does not show an insurrection or riot in progress."
+McCarthy said on Tuesday evening that he didn't watch Carlson's show the night before, where Carlson falsely stated that the attack on the Capitol was "mostly peaceful chaos" and that "the footage does not show an insurrection or riot in progress."

 "I continue to hold that my job here, just like I was asked long before, is to make sure all the transparency comes out and that's exactly what I'm doing," McCarthy said.